Mohamed-Amine-Ghanmi/mag-Cokemail-jQuery-EmojisTest/README.md

 We decided to have our own emojis and not use those of apple, google or facebook to be more free in the folder img:

--you can add any emojis you would like to add -add it also in /img/emojis.js so that the program can load it. ':key:' : 'ameEmojis.ext' don't froget to add , -Done !
+-you can add any emojis you would like to add -add it also in /img/emojis.js so that the program can load it.

-enjoy
+':key:' : 'Emojis.ext' don't froget to add ,

+-Done !

 3-how to change the way of opening the ToolTip :